SteveJustin1963/16.6-tecBRAIN/README.md

 ## Project

 The goal of this tec-1 project is to use a simple version of reservoir computing to help process a complex input signal such as sound, sight and touch and generate a repeating pattern that can be processed by a sensor.
-I will try a range of mediums; wobbly object like a firm gelly, vibrating water that reflects a light pattern, etc. With experimentation I am looking for something when fed an input signal, it can generate a repeating pattern long enough for sensors to collect and store that data.
-The repeating pattern expands into nodes and antinodes over various positions, thus expanding a complex input signal into a more simple recognisable pattern, which are easier for hardware and software methods to analyze.
+I will try a range of mediums; wobbly object like a firm jelly, vibrating water that reflects a light pattern, etc. With experimentation I am looking for something when fed an input signal, it can generate a repeating pattern long enough for sensors to collect and store that data.
+The repeating pattern expands into nodes and antinodes over various positions, thus expanding a complex input signal into a simpler recognizable pattern, which are easier for hardware and software methods to analyze.
 It is analogous to a RC or LC matrix, each node resonating and storing a part of the overall signal energy.
-A simple learning and classification system can develope from this and stored in a library of recognitions.
+A simple learning and classification system can develop from this and stored in a library of recognitions.

-I will use a piezo disk to transmit the signals into the medium, but this may be wrong as the resonate frequency may interfere, so tis can be replaced with a range of options.
+I will use a piezo disk to transmit the signals into the medium, but this may be wrong as the resonate frequency may interfere, so this can be replaced with a range of options.
 By experimenting i am aiming for standing waves to emerge long enough to be collected by receiver piezo disks.
-The was a TE project that used these disks to pickup sound through a wall.
+The was a TE project that used these disks to pick-up sound through a wall.
 Experimentation is needed to get the best result.
 Transmit and receive circuits are custom made.
 The 8 receivers are run through and 8 port ADC.
 Mint code then runs pattern regression to classify the signals into hash tables that represent the samples data.
 Sample time has to be short to not overload the tiny tec-1 system.
 The use of AP9511 may help in the math work.

-### maths
+### Maths
-The mathematics for echos in a sphere filled with water is the same as for echos in a sphere filled with any other material.
+The mathematics for echoes in a sphere filled with water is the same as for echoes in a sphere filled with any other material.
 The echo is created when the sound waves reflect off of a surface.
-The size of the sphere will determine how long the echo will last.what is the wave equation for waves travel through a medium and how they reflect off of surfaces.
+The size of the sphere will determine how long the echo will last; what is the wave equation for waves travel through a medium and how they reflect off of surfaces.
 ```
 The wave equation is:
 wave equation: ΔP/Δt = -Bv∇^2P - g∇h